 White Hart Forge offers blacksmith classes at smithy, located in Oak Grove Oregon, near Portland.

 The lessons are 95% hands on for the student with lots of anvil and hammer time.
 I start out by teaching how to hammer correctly.
 We use small projects that the student produces to learn the basic techniques.
 The student walks away with several projects like hooks; cooking tools; a set of their own tongs; chisel and punch.
-I try to save a few hours on the second day for an introduction to forge welding with coal.

 The classes are set up for two seven hour classes.
 As my work schedule has changed all classes must be scheduled in advance.

 Our advanced classes are more intensive and more attention is given to the subject.
 These advanced classes consist of: traditional joinery; coal forge welding techniques; animal heads; curves, spirals, scrolls and organic shapes and one weekend in bladesmithing.
 We also aid in and instruct in the lay-out of a working and hobby shop; building a working forge; selecting steel and recycling tool steel.

 Tuition for these classes is $400.00 for two days and covers all the tools and class materials the student will need.
 There will be ONE DAY class for $200 each, held throughout the summer, so check the schedule below.
 All students must be at least 18 years of age.
 Advanced classes are given to those students who have completed the beginning course or with instructors approval.
 Class size is limited to insure quality instruction.
 Space is reserved with the deposit of half the class fee in advance so sign up early, or pay online.

 Currently our class schedule will consist of the basic introduction to Blacksmithing techniques and a specialty subject.

 SCHEDULING: At this time classes will be held Monday and Tuesday through the summer of 2017.
 The class schedule for the summer of 2017 will be :